BCIGRA/json/data/api.md

 POST /api/push
 ```

 Upload a model to a model library.
-Requires registering for ollama.ai and adding a public key first.
+Requires registering for oO².ai and adding a public key first.

 ### Parameters